vulkano-rs/vulkano-www/content/guide/windowing/event_handling.md

 First, we join in with the previous frame (so that we don't need to synchronize again).
 Then, execute the respective command buffer and then actually *present* the image to the swapchain.
-All of this will happen on the GPU without cpu interaction.
-This means that the image will only be presented after the gpu finishes executing the command buffer that actually will draw the triangle.
+All of this will happen on the GPU without CPU interaction.
+This means that the image will only be presented after the GPU finishes executing the command buffer that will actually draw the triangle.

-In the end, we signal a *fence* (a signal to the cpu that the gpu has finished) and flush, to actually send the instructions to the GPU.
+In the end, we signal a *fence* (a signal to the CPU that the GPU has finished) and flush, to actually send the command.

 If there are errors, we need to handle them right away.
 Let's do that: